wp-plugins/simpletix-ticketing-event-registration/readme.txt

 = Are there any limits? =
 There's no limits.
 You can unlimited different events, event times, and price groups.

+= How long has SimpleTix been around? =
+SimpleTix started in 2009 to bring an enterprise-grade ticketing solution to venues and event promoters around the world.
+To date over 750,000 tickets have been sold on the SimpleTix platform in 40 countries.

 == Screenshots ==